Farisllwaah/NGS-Framework/README.md

 training inputs.
 For example, We will train our input samples on 12 WorkflowSim VMs running 6 patient samples and then tested it on 12, 24 and 48.
 See the example in the following link: https://github.com/Farisllwaah/NGS-Framework/blob/master/Testing%2012-Samples.pdf

+## Be careful to change VMs according to the Cores number